 Ana HotalingThis breed comes in an assortment of colors, and some varieties are bearded with an extra muff of feathers covering their earlobes.
 The American Poultry Association recognizes Black, Buff, Gray, Partridge and White, and (bearded only) Splash, Blue and Self Blue varieties.

 Mature males weigh only 36 ounces.
 Hens weight 32 ounces.

 Use: The Silkie is a bantam chicken breed used mainly as exhibition and pet chickens; however, due to Silkie hens’ extreme broodiness, they make wonderful surrogate hatchers, as well.

-History: The Silkie (sometimes spelled Silky) is an ancient Asian chicken breed.
-Adventurer Marco Polo described the breed in an account of his travels penned during the late 13th century.
-In 1599, Italian naturalist and author Ulisse Aldrovandi wrote about “wool-bearing chickens;” however, today’s Silkie chicken breed, is considerably different than those of the past.
+Additional History: In 1599, Italian naturalist and author Ulisse Aldrovandi wrote about “wool-bearing chickens;” however, today’s Silkie chicken breed, is considerably different than those of the past.
 It was recognized in the American Poultry Association’s first Standard of Perfection, published in 1874.

 Gray-black Silkie chicken meat is in an element in Asian haute cuisine.
 The breed’s name in Chinese, wu gu jis means “dark-boned chicken.”
 The chicken occasionally appears in French cuisine, as well.

 Urban Uses: Silkie chickens are friendly and make good pets.